club logo

 Rules

 4. This is a street competition not night orienteering.
-The majority of events should take place in towns, streets or on paths.
-Short, safe stretches in open country where powerful torches are not needed may be acceptable, but must not become the norm.
-If competitors are sent outside towns the organizer should consider the safety of possible route choices
+The events will take place in towns, using streets or public paths.
+Short, safe stretches in open parkland, where powerful torches are not needed, may be included, but will not become the norm.

-10. In the event of a dispute the NSL Coordinator will make a ruling
+7. In the event of a dispute the NSL Coordinator will make a ruling.

-11. In the even more unlikely event that this ruling is not acceptable, appeal may be made to the Club Captain, or (if the NSL Coordinator and Club Captain are one and the same) the Club Chairman.
+8. In the event that this ruling is not acceptable, appeal may be made to the Club Captain or the Club Chairman.

 This website contains mapping data licensed from Ordnance Survey with the permission of the Controller of Her Majesty's Stationery Office. © Crown Copyright.
 All rights reserved.
 Licence number PU43423U.